getkyo/kyo/README.md

   Fibers.runBlocking(a)
 ```

 > Note: Handling the `Fibers` effect doesn't break referential transparency as with `IOs` but its usage is not trivial due to the limitations of the pending effects, especially `IOs`.
-Prefer `kyo.App` instead.
+Prefer `kyo.apps.App` instead.

 The `Fibers` effect also offers a low-level API to create `Promise`s as way to integrate external async operations with fibers.
 These APIs should be used only in low-level integration code.